 - Buckwheat has its benefits.
 This is another pseudograin that is inherently gluten-free, making it stand out above the rest.
 Reintroducing gluten isn’t an option for some, and white bread is pretty void of nutrients anyways.
 Buckwheat, on the other hand, can reduce cholesterol and blood glucose, which makes it beneficial to those who are watching their numbers.
 Moreover, it’s a great source of magnesium, B vitamins and insoluble fibre.
 And it’s very sustainable!
 Sourdough buckwheat bread anyone?

 - Amazing amaranth.
 This lesser-known gluten-free grain is notoriously anti-inflammatory.
 Its protein is easily digested by the body, which is more than most grains can say (one of the many reasons the paleo diet favours animal-based protein sources).
 Finally, it’s a great source of peptides, which have anti-cancer benefits.
 Amaranth seeds make a great porridge!

 The key to consuming all of these foods is to be mindful of your reactions.
 Some people will tolerate these ‘non-paleo’ foods better than others.
 This is especially true after a period of elimination.
 To accurately observe your tolerance to any of the aforementioned foods, it’s important to reintroduce one at a time.
 That way, if you do experience negative side effects, there is an easily identifiable culprit!
 Keep a food diary and write down any reactions following a meal, as well as 4-6 hours later, and even the next day or two.
-Some symptoms to look out for include digestive distress and belly pain, bloating, nausea, constipation or diarrhea, headache, brain fog, fatigue and joint pain, skin break outs and rashes.
+Some symptoms to look out for including digestive distress and belly pain, bloating, nausea, constipation or diarrhoea, headache, brain fog, fatigue and joint pain, skin breakouts and rashes.

 What paleo diet rules do your break and why?
 Share with us below.